dgrigg/craft-migration-manager-pro/README.md

 ## Upgrading from Migration Assistant 3

-Migration Assistant 4 no longer includes migration support for fields, sections, settings, etc. Craft's core project config setup is a better mechanism for syncing Craft structure/settings across environments.
-Please note that migrations generated in Migration Assistant 3 will not work in Migration Assistant 4 due to changes in core Craft elements.
+Migration Assistant no longer includes migration support for fields, sections, settings, etc. Craft's core project config setup is a better mechanism for syncing Craft structure/settings across environments.
+Please note that migrations need to be generated and executed in the same Craft major versions due to changes in core Craft elements and services.

 #### Credits